Please direct inquiries about our graduate program to:

 - Text: Sontag, Eduardo D., Mathematical Control Theory.
 Deterministic Finite-Dimensional Systems.
 Second Edition.
 Texts in Applied Mathematics, 6.
 Springer-Verlag, New York, 1998. xvi+531 pp. ISBN: 0-387-98489-5

 This course provides a basic introduction to finite dimensional, continuous time, deterministic control systems at the graduate level.
 The course is intended for PhD students in applied mathematics and engineering graduate students with a solid background in graduate real analysis and nonlinear ordinary differential equations.
 It is designed to help students prepare for research at the interface of applied mathematics and control engineering.
 This will be a rigorous, proof-oriented systems theory course emphasizing controllability and stabilization.
-Select this link for additional course information.

 - MATH 7390-1: Stochastic Analysis, Tues, Thurs.
 1: 40 - 3:00, Lockett 113